Inauguration of Bernardo Arévalo

-The inauguration of Bernardo Arévalo as the 52nd president of Guatemala on Monday, 15 January 2024 marked the commencement of the four-year term of Bernardo Arévalo as president and Karin Herrera as vice president.
+Bernardo Arévalo was inaugurated as the president of Guatemala on 15 January 2024, marking the commencement of the four-year term of Arévalo as president and Karin Herrera as vice president.

 The inaugural ceremony took place at Centro Cultural Miguel Ángel Asturias in Guatemala City and became the eighth presidential inauguration held in the Great Room "Efraín Recinos".
 Lack of approval for a congressional delegation resulted in the ceremony being delayed from the scheduled time on 14 January to the very early morning of 15 January.

 Context

 The inauguration marked the end of the presidential transition from outgoing president Alejandro Giammattei to Bernardo Arévalo (Movimiento Semilla), who became president-elect after defeating Sandra Torres (National Unity of Hope) in the second round of the 2023 Guatemalan general election on 20 August 2023.
 According to official results, he obtained 61% of the votes, a landslide victory.
 Shortly after the election, judge Fredy Orellana issued a ruling to reinstate a suspension of Semilla's party registration.
 The Registry of Citizens of the Supreme Electoral Tribunal (TSE) provisionally cancelled the party's registration on 28 August.
 Semilla filed an appeal, saying the ruling was an attempt to prevent the party's parliamentarians and president-elect from taking office.
 It was previously targeted during the 2019 elections, with its presidential candidate, Thelma Aldana, considered the frontrunner, having her candidacy rejected for dubious reasons.
 She appealed but was denied.
 On 30 August 2023, President of Congress Shirley Rivera dissolved the parliamentary group of Semilla and declared them "independent".
 President-elect and member of Congress Bernardo Arévalo was also affected by the decision.
 On 3 September, the TSE nullified the suspension of the party's registration through October.
 The offices of the TSE were also raided several times under the pretense of investigating alleged fraud, despite no evidence being presented.

 On 2 November, Movimiento Semilla was officially suspended by the Public Ministry.
 Indigenous movements vowed to continue to protest, and the United States government stripped the visas of 14 people in the Public Ministry on the same day.
 The U.S. State Department's Deputy Assistant Secretary for Western Hemisphere Affairs, Eric Jacobstein, stated that the suspension was worrisome as an apparent way to interfere with Arévalo's transition to office.
 The suspension also means that members of the party elected to the Congress of the Republic of Guatemala under the banner of the party cannot hold leadership positions or chair committees.
 It also means that the party cannot hold assemblies or carry out administrative procedures.